jinnyyan/Group-Project/README.md

-# gwcau-blue-website
+# A Website of a Million Things
-Girls Who Code Augusta University Blue Group Project
+Girls Who Code Augusta University Blue Group (2018-2019) Project

-This group is: Amani, Aeden, Chloe, and Hailey.
+This group is: Amani, Aeden, Chloe, Hailey, Karena, and Hannah.

 Led by facilitator: Jinny

-Progress Check:
-- Work on 14JAN2019